Kruceo/ChatRGB/README.md

 maxtokens=128              //max tokens to be burned at request
 temperature=0.5            //like creativity
-enable_context=true        //enable context history, maybe cost more tokens per message context_length=5           //the number of past messages that the bot will remember context_timeout=120000     //the time in millis to the bot forget history
+enable_context=true        //enable context history, maybe cost more tokens per message context_length=5           //the number of old messages that the bot will remember context_timeout=120000     //the time in millis to the bot forget history
 ```

-You dont need restart the process to the config update, just change the file
+You don't need restart the process to update the config, just change the file.

 <br>
 <br>